-Audio Guidance: Preparing, Responding, and Recovering from an Emergency
+Audio Guidance: Preparing For, Responding To, and Recovering From an Emergency

-What Can I Do To Prepare, Respond, and Recover From An Emergency?
+What Can I Do To Prepare For, Respond To, and Recovering From An Emergency?

 Audio and video materials should be stored on a climate-controlled floor of your home, in breathable plastic containers, and in an area that is not exposed to large swings in temperature.
 Avoid storing your materials in a non-climate-controlled basement or on the floor where it could be exposed to water.
-Damp conditions may accelerate conditions such as vinegar syndrome or encourage mold growth on the materials.
+A damp environment may accelerate conditions such as vinegar syndrome or encourage mold growth on the materials.
 More information on storage can be found in the Storing Physical Copies section.